 Often your child may need your help with something, and you’ll know children can achieve something bigger and more satisfying with a parent’s help.

 However, sometimes you’ll realise it’s right to stand back and help your child gauge when they can achieve something independently.
-This Christmas, set them small tasks that allow them to take ownership and make decisions independently, such as keeping score in the family board game or deciding how to divide up some cookies between siblings.
+This half-term break, set them small tasks that allow them to take ownership and make decisions independently, such as keeping score in a family board game or deciding how to divide up some biscuits between siblings.